Miss Universe Serbia

 Miss Universe Serbia (Miss Universe Srbije) is a national beauty pageant in Serbia for Miss Universe.

 History

 Miss Universe Serbia built in 2024 under Aleksandar Zivkovic.
 The main winner of Miss Universe Serbia represented Serbia at Miss Universe.
 Before 2024, the Serbian representatives were selected by Miss Serbia.
 Daša Radosavljević is the last Miss Universe Serbia under Miss Serbia Organization, while Ivana Trišić is the first Miss Universe Serbia winner under the new management.
+In 2025, the national franchise was held by Poppy Capella.
+In 2026, the Miss Universe Serbia license was transferred to Toxic Entertainment, which became the new national license holder and organizer of the competition.